This topic describes one way to blind study managers to cohort assignments using LabKey's study features.

 - And set their access to the CohortAssignments dataset to None.

-- Now members of the Blinded Group won't be able to see the CohortAssignments dataset, or any queries or visualization based on it.
+- Now members of the Blinded Group won't be able to see the CohortAssignments dataset, or any query or visualization based on it.

 For some visualizations that include cohort information, blinded users may still see a thumbnail image when they hover over a visualization link.
 To hide these thumbnails, either customize the security for the visualization